gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

     app.register_blueprint(api_v1_blueprint)

 ```
-This defines the basic API with Flask-RESTPlus at the `/api` API route.
-This will be the url we later use, to access the Swagger-UI.
+This defines the basic API with Flask-RESTPlus at the `/api` API route and will be the url we later use, to access the Swagger-UI.
 With `from app.extensions.api import api_v1` we're loading a customized version of the Swagger-UI.
 Just follow into the code if you're
 interested in what is behind.
 As you might have noticed, this file contains a `init_app` function, that gives us the possibility to load it with our Flask App.